criminexus/Netlogo-useful-codes/README.md

 # Netlogo-useful-codes
-This repository contains a bunch of Netlogo codes that may be useful
+This repository contains a bunch of Netlogo codes that may be useful.